We’re here to help reduce your risk of pregnancy complications

 If you have any of these risk factors, consult with your obstetrician.
 He or she can help you determine if you need to see a maternal-fetal medicine specialist to ensure that both you and your baby are safe and healthy.

-In the course of pregnancy, you may also develop complications such as preeclampsia and eclampsia, gestational diabetes, or preterm labor.
+such as preeclampsia and eclampsia, gestational diabetes, or preterm labor.
 We provide specialized care for these circumstances.

 If you have a high-risk pregnancy, our specialists will work with your ob-gyn to monitor your and your baby’s progress throughout your pregnancy.
 We may also recommend prenatal tests to help better evaluate the health of your baby prior to birth.